areyeslo/CSCW_Project/Papers-Literature Review/papers.md

 	- DOI: 10.1109/MSR.2015.63
 - Badges in Social Media: A Social Psychological Perspective

 - Can Gamification Motivate Voluntary Contributions?
-The Case of StackOverflow Q&A Community
+The Case of StackOverflow Q&A Community (Arturo)

 - Gamification for Productive Interaction

 - Incentives, Gamification, and Game Theory: An Economic Approach to Badge Design

-- Quick Trigger on Stack Overflow: A Study of Gamification-influenced Member Tendencies
+- Quick Trigger on Stack Overflow: A Study of Gamification-influenced Member Tendencies (Arturo)

 - Stack Overflow Badges and User Behavior: An Econometric Approach